Intern Evaluation, Retention, and Termination Policy

 These ratings are made in relation to where one would expect the Intern to be at in terms of skill level.
 For example, it would be expected that an Intern would be at a “2” at the start of the internship, and at a “4” by the end of the training year, i.e., considered competent for entry-level practice.
 Therefore, if an Intern receives a “2” at the mid-year evaluation on any competency (“Beginning Competency Level”), this would be below what is expected at that point in time.
 Receiving a “2” on the mid-year evaluation would initiate the program’s Due Process procedures.
 Likewise, if supervisors have reason to be concerned about the Intern’s performance or progress at any point, Due Process procedures may be initiated.
 The Due Process guidelines are found in the Psychology Internship Handbook, which is reviewed in depth during Interns’ orientation.
 Interns must receive a rating of “4” or above on all learning elements and profession-wide competencies to demonstrate that they are prepared for entry level independent practice and licensure, and to successfully complete the internship program.

-The rotation supervisor provides feedback to the Intern at the mid-point of the rotation and again at the end of the rotation using the Intern Rotation Evaluation.
+The rotation supervisor provides feedback to the Intern at the mid-point of the rotation and again at the end of the rotation using the Rotation Feedback form.
 Each rotation has identified skill areas specific to the rotation (see below).
 These skills are rated using the above described 5-point scale.
-The rotation supervisor reviews the evaluation with the Intern, and both sign off on it.
-The rotation evaluation is turned in to the Training Director and shared with the primary supervisors.
-Information on the feedback provided in this rotation evaluation contributes to the overall mid-year and end of the year evaluations are being completed.
+The rotation supervisor reviews the feedback with the Intern, and both sign off on it.
+The Rotation Feedback form is turned in to the Training Director and shared with the primary supervisors.
+Information on the Rotation Feedback form contributes to the overall mid-year and end of the year evaluations.

 Rotation 1: Dialectical Behavior Therapy (DBT) Requirements

-1. Shows an understanding of the paradigms of DBT, including: a) Acceptance paradigm and strategies; b) Dialectics paradigm and strategies; c) Change paradigm and strategies; d) Can discuss DBT using “House of Hell” metaphor
+- Shows an understanding of the paradigms of DBT, including: a) Acceptance paradigm and strategies; b) Dialectics paradigm and strategies; c) Change paradigm and strategies; and d) Can discuss DBT using “House of Hell” metaphor

-4. Shows an understanding of the four group skills training modules and the core skills within each area, including: a) Mindfulness, b) Interpersonal Effectiveness, c) Distress Tolerance, and d) Emotion Regulation
+- Shows an understanding of the four group skills training modules and the core skills within each area (Mindfulness, Interpersonal Effectiveness, Distress Tolerance, Emotion Regulation)

-9. Provides effective supervision to Adult Rehabilitative Mental Health Services (ARMHS) staff
+- Provides effective supervision to the Adult Rehabilitative Mental Health Services staff

 Rotation 2: Applied Behavior Analysis (ABA) Requirements

-2. Demonstration of knowledge of ABA assessment, including: a) Preference assessment; and b) Functional Behavior Assessment
+- Demonstration of knowledge of ABA assessment, including: a) Preference assessment; b) Functional Behavior Assessment

-9. Provides effective supervision and direction to Behavior Interventionist staff in their implementation of ABA
+- Provides effective supervision and direction to direct care staff in their implementation of ABA

 Other Intern Requirements